-Tej Kohli is a graduate of the Indian Institute of Technology Kanpur, and a lifelong technologist who has been discreetly investing in deep tech since selling his companies in 2006.
+Tej Kohli is a graduate of the Indian Institute of Technology Kanpur and a lifelong technologist who has been discreetly investing in deep tech since selling his companies in the early 2000's.
 Tej Kohli believes that the enhanced productivity of AI becoming omnipresent will help human life to flourish, and that DNA programming will soon mean that human life expectancy will exceed 100 years.

-In this interview, Tej Kohli shares some of the exciting technologies being developed by companies that he has invested in...
+In this interview, Tej Kohli shared some of the exciting technologies being developed by companies that he has invested in...

-Two women scientists called Emmanuelle Charpentier and Jennifer Doudna recently won the Nobel prize.
-Their discovery has contributed to a long list of new discoveries in research, medicine, and cancer therapies.
-It’s first therapeutic application will likely be to treat sickle cell anaemia, a blood disorder that affects millions of people worldwide.
+Two female scientists called Emmanuelle Charpentier and Jennifer Doudna won the Nobel prize for their discovery of CRISPR.
+It has contributed to a long list of subsequent new discoveries in research, medicine, and cancer therapies.
+The first therapeutic application of CRISPR will likely be to treat sickle cell anaemia, a blood disorder that affects millions of people worldwide.
 "As a father of a daughter I'm proud to see this achievement.
-When historians look back I strongly believe that these two women will be held in similar esteem as Marie Curie and Dorothy Hodgkin.
+When historians look back I strongly believe that these two women will be held in similar esteem as Marie Curie and Dorothy Hodgkin are today" says Kohli.